How to Properly Sanitize Office Desks and Shared Workspaces

 Research has shown that some pathogens can survive on surfaces for extended periods, depending on material type and environmental conditions.

-Items like keyboards, phones, and mice frequently harbor more bacteria than restroom surfaces, making regular disinfection critical.
+Items like keyboards, phones, and mice frequently harbor more bacteria than restroom surfaces, making regular sanitization critical.

 Transmission Risks in Shared Office Settings